Atlanta Serious Injury Attorney

 A serious injury to the cervical or neck above the C-4 level may result in quadriplegia and require a ventilator for the victim to breath.
 The most common cause of death to serious spinal cord injury victims are from respiratory complications, or mainly pneumonia.

-Oftentimes where a person suffered spinal injuries in a car, bicycle, motorcycle accident caused by the negligent conduct of another person, insurers for the responsible party try to allege that the victim had pre-existing degenerative disc disease (DDD).
+Oftentimes where a person suffered spinal injuries in an accident like a car accident that was caused by the negligent conduct of another person, insurers for the responsible party try to allege that the victim had pre-existing degenerative disc disease.
 The degenerative process can take place over time, breaking down the discs between the vertebrae and may lead to stenosis, or a narrowing of the disc space between vertebrae.
-The problem with this argument is that almost every human develops DDD in varying degrees as they age.
+The problem with this argument is that almost every human’s spine changes in varying degrees as they age.

-The important thing to understand is that insurance companies like to try and excuse negligence by blaming DDD.
+The important thing to understand is that insurance companies like to try and excuse negligence by blaming degenerative disc disease.
 That is not fair and is oftentimes false.
 An experienced Atlanta personal injury lawyer can have your treating physician, neurologist, or orthopedic doctor testify in support of your claim.

 Severe Burn Injuries

 Burns are classified by degrees:

 - 1st degree—damage to the skin’s outer layer such as a sunburn.
 The skin may be red with some pain but no permanent damage results.

 - 2nd degree—the outer layer and dermis or layer underneath your skin suffers damage.
 Your skin appears bright red and swollen with blisters and will be painful to touch.
 Scarring is unlikely.